 Reality Tours & Travel was founded in 2005 by Chris Way and Krishna Pujari.
-Krishna recently told our founding story on the TEDx stage.
+Krishna told our founding story in 2015 on the TEDx stage

 The Dharavi Tour and the concept behind Reality Tours was originally inspired by the favela tours that Chris had seen in Brazil.
 The pair wanted to use walking tours of Dharavi to raise awareness about life in slums and simultaneously raise funds for local community projects.

-Krishna Pujari, the son of rice farmers from Heranjalu in the South Indian state of Karnaraka, was working in a Colaba restaurant when Chris originally came to India.
+Krishna Pujari, the son of rice farmers from Heranjalu in the South Indian state of Karnaraka, was working in a Colaba restaurant when Chris, from the UK, originally came to India.
 The two met when Chris ate at Krishna’s restaurant.
 Later, the two serendipitously met again on the Oval Maiden when Chris was looking for a cricket match.
-The two quickly became good friends and Chris shared his idea of educational walking tours of Dharavi.
+The two quickly became good friends and Chris shared his idea of educational walking tours in Dharavi.

 Reality Tours & Travel was founded in August 2005 but we didn’t run a Dharavi tour until January 2006.
 It wasn’t easy to convince people to come and visit a slum: hotels wouldn’t work with us because we wouldn’t pay commission and people were sceptical of flyers being handed out on the street trying to bring them to a slum.
 Despite only having 367 visitors in 2006, we remained determined.
 We knew that Dharavi was a fascinating place and that the tour was an important step to raise awareness.
 In addition, the feedback we received from first tours was extremely positive.
 Our big break came when Lonely Planet included us in their 2007 guidebook.

 In 2007, even though Reality Tours was not yet profitable, we decided to begin community work.
 After assessing the needs of the community, we founded a community centre that provided English classes.
 Before long we began offering computer classes as well.